Sakhalin–Hokkaido Tunnel: Overview

 A further tunnel or bridge in the north of Sakhalin to the Russian mainland would also have to be created.
 Already a proposal for the Sakhalin Tunnel, has been announced by the Russian Government.
 Once on the Russian mainland, the rail link could connect to the rest of the Russian (and hence European) rail network, allowing for gauge changes.
 Running south, from Hokkaido, the line would connect with the Seikan Tunnel between Hokkaido and Honshu, currently the longest undersea tunnel in the world and second-longest railway tunnel.
 This would allow connections to the rest of the Japanese rail network.

 The project could be seen as an alternative to the Japan–Korea Undersea Tunnel, as Russia is already under way with planning and construction of many of the necessary linkages on the Russian side, whereas the tunnel itself would be considerably shorter than that between Japan and Korea.

 As well as the great cost and engineering difficulty, there may be political problems, particularly in regard to the Kuril Islands dispute between Russia and Japan.
 The Japanese government's initial reaction has been positive towards the idea.

 Russian officials again raised the idea of a bridge or tunnel to connect Sakhalin with Hokkaido in 2013.

-Former Japanese Prime Minister Shinzo Abe has expressed a desire to resolve the longstanding dispute that has prevented Japan and Russia from finalising a peace agreement since World War II.
+Former Japanese Prime Minister Shinzo Abe expressed a desire to resolve the longstanding dispute that has prevented Japan and Russia from finalising a peace agreement since World War II.
 A proposed road connection between Russia and Japan could integrate with Russia's Trans-Siberian Railway, linking Moscow and Europe to the northeastern edge of the Eurasian continent.